If you’re looking to enroll your child in the Russian education system, here is a guide to preschool, primary, and secondary education in Russia.

 Education usually begins with pre-school before the age of six, although it is not compulsory.
-Children typically go to kindergartens or other pre-schools which focus on both intellectual and physical activities.
-The next step is primary school, which is part of the general education programme.
+Children typically go to kindergartens or other pre-schools that focus on both intellectual and physical activities.
+The next step is primary school, which is part of the general education program.

 General education in Russia

 General education in Russia comprises three stages: primary education, which lasts for four years; basic general education lasting for five years and secondary education which lasts for two to three years.